scitokens/nginx-scitokens/README.md

 * The `base_path` is shown in the configuration above, which is `/protected`
 * The `scp` (scope) in the token must be at the least `read:/important`
 * The URL that is requested must be `/protected/important/data`

+The configuration above should not be used in production.
+Since it is using the demo.scitokens.org issuer, anyone can create a scitoken from that issuer that could read or write to your server.

 Installation
 ------------